Sport in Slovakia

 Sport in Slovakia is influenced by its climate and geography; popular summer sports include football, tennis, volleyball, swimming, cycling and hiking, popular winter sports include skiing and snowboarding.
 The most watched sports in Slovakia are football, ice hockey and tennis.

 Internationally, the most successful sport in Slovakia is ice hockey where currently, as of 2022, the country is ranked as the eighth best team in the world by the IIHF World Ranking.

 History

 Until revolution in 1989, the sport sector was highly centralized, oriented on a unified, nationwide programme of sports.
 In 1990 the Act No.173/1990 was adopted by the Federal Assembly of Czech and Slovak Federative Republic, which replaced the Act No. 68/1956 on Organisation Physical Education.
 Also in 1990, the National Council of the Slovak Republic approved the Act on Physical Culture No. 198/1990.

 In 1997 the new Slovak National Council Act No. 288/1997 on Physical Culture was approved, which also included articles on educational and commercial activities in sport.
 By passing the Act on State Funding of Physical Culture No. 264/1993 the Slovak National Council approved financing of sport through lottery funds in 1993.

+In 2004 the Slovak government established new Ministry of Tourism and Sports of the Slovak Republic with the former Director of Bratislava Airport Dušan Keketi as the first minister of Tourism and Sport.